 More Than $396 Million Distributed in SEC Whistleblower Awards

-As of April 3, 2020, the SEC has awarded more than $398 million to 78 whistleblowers, since issuing its first award in 2012.
+As of April 16, 2020, the SEC has awarded approximately $425 million to 79 whistleblowers, since issuing its first award in 2012.
 On March 19, 2018, the SEC announced its highest-ever Dodd-Frank Act whistleblower awards to two whistleblowers who will share nearly $50 million and a third who was awarded more than $33 million.

 The Securities and Exchange Commission’s Whistleblower Program was created by Congress to provide monetary incentives for individuals to come forward and report possible violations of the federal securities laws to the SEC.
 The Office of the Whistleblower was established to administer the Whistleblower Program.